openjdk/panama-foreign/doc/panama_ffi.md

 ## State of foreign function support

-**September 2021**
+**January 2022**

 **Maurizio Cimadamore**

-Panama support foreign functions through the Foreign Memory Access API, which has been available as an [incubating](https://openjdk.java.net/jeps/11) API since Java [16](https://openjdk.java.net/jeps/389).
-The central abstraction in the Foreign Linker API is the *foreign linker*, which allows clients to construct *native* method handles — that is, method handles whose invocation targets a native function defined in some native library.
+Panama supports foreign functions through the Foreign Linker API, which has been available as an [incubating](https://openjdk.java.net/jeps/11) API since Java [16](https://openjdk.java.net/jeps/389).
+The central abstraction in the Foreign Linker API is the *foreign linker*, which allows clients to construct *downcall* method handles — that is, method handles whose invocation targets a native function defined in some native library.
 In other words, Panama foreign function support is completely expressed in terms of Java code and no intermediate native code is required.

 ### Native addresses

 Before we dive into the specifics of the foreign function support, it would be useful to briefly recap some of the main concepts we have learned when exploring the [foreign memory access support](panama_memaccess.md).
 The Foreign Memory Access API allows client to create and manipulate *memory segments*.
 A memory segment is a view over a memory source (either on- or off-heap) which is spatially bounded, temporally bounded and thread-confined.
 The guarantees ensure that dereferencing a segment that has been created by Java code is always *safe*, and can never result in a VM crash, or, worse, in silent memory corruption.

 Now, in the case of memory segments, the above properties (spatial bounds, temporal bounds and confinement) can be known *in full* when the segment is created.
-But when we interact with native libraries we will often be receiving *raw* pointers; such pointers have no spatial bounds (does a `char*` in C refer to one `char`, or a `char` array of a given size?), no notion of temporal bounds, nor thread-confinement.
+But when we interact with native libraries we often receive *raw* pointers; such pointers have no spatial bounds (does a `char*` in C refer to one `char`, or a `char` array of a given size?), no notion of temporal bounds, nor thread-confinement.
 Raw addresses in our interop support are modeled using the `MemoryAddress` abstraction.

 If clients want to dereference `MemoryAddress`, they can do so *unsafely* in two ways.
 First, they can use one of the *unsafe* dereference methods provided by `MemoryAddress` (these methods closely mirror those offered by `MemorySegment`); these methods are *restricted* and can only be called if the caller module has been listed in the `--enable-native-access` command-line flag: